mikelove/mikelove.github.io/index.md

 The Love Lab uses statistical models to infer biologically meaningful patterns in high-dimensional datasets, and develops open-source statistical software for the [Bioconductor Project](https://bioconductor.org).
-At UNC-Chapel Hill, we collaborate with groups in the *Genetics Department* and the *Lineberger Comprehensive Cancer Center*, studying how genetic variants relevant to diseases are associated with changes in molecular and cellular phenotypes.
+At UNC-Chapel Hill, we often collaborate with groups in the *Genetics Department* and the *Lineberger Comprehensive Cancer Center*, studying how genetic variants relevant to diseases are associated with changes in molecular and cellular phenotypes.